 What time of day do I want to dine?

-Some restaurants offer character experiences throughout the day, others include characters only during one or two of dayparts.
-Don’t get your heart set on lunch with characters at Chef Mickey’s, because that’s a spot that currently only offers lunch and dinner.
+Some restaurants offer character experiences throughout the day, others include characters only during one or two meal periods.
+Don’t get your heart set on lunch with characters at Chef Mickey’s, because that’s a spot that currently only offers breakfast and dinner.

-Consider your child’s attention span at various times of day (including possible time zone issues), nap times, your touring plan, and park hours when considering when and where to dine.
+Also, consider your child’s attention span at various times of day (including possible time zone issues), nap times, your touring plan, park reservations, and park hours when considering when and where to dine.